Oncurrent/zeno/README.md

 with the server nor any other clients.
 This data is ephemeral, meaning when the client session is closed the data is forgotten.
 If a user logs out and back in they are now a new client and do not retain any previous client data.
-The data is not purged from memory however and so we still recommend users close their browser when they log out for maximum security.
+The data is not purged from memory, however, and so we still recommend users close their browser when they log out for maximum security.
 This state is used via the `[:zeno/client ...]` path.

+#### CRDT
-#### On/Offline With Strong Eventual Consistency (CRDT)
+Aka "On/Offline Data With Strong Eventual Consistency"

 See [Consistency Models](#consistency-models) below for discussion on eventual consistency vs strong eventual consistency vs strong consistency.

 TODO

+This state is used via the `[:zeno/crdt ...]` path.

+#### Online
-#### Online Only With Strong Consistency
+Aka "Online Only Data With Strong Consistency"

 See [Consistency Models](#consistency-models) below for discussion on eventual consistency vs strong eventual consistency vs strong consistency.